Service Animals and Emotional Support Animals: Understanding Roles, Rights, and Protections

 Understanding Service Animals and Emotional Support Animals

-Service animals, as defined by the Americans with Disabilities Act (ADA), are typically dogs trained to perform tasks for people with disabilities, such as guiding the blind or alerting individuals to seizures.
+Service animals, according to the Americans with Disabilities Act (ADA), are usually dogs.
+They train to help people with disabilities.
+For example, they can guide blind people or alert others to seizures.

 Definitions and Differences